alex-west/M2RoS/readme.md

 - [M2Edit](https://m2sw.zophar.net/m2edit/) - Abandoned editor from 2004.
 Stable, but closed source and lacks enemy and door editing capabilities.
 - [ROSE](https://github.com/liamnajor/ROSE) - WIP editor.
 Web based.
 - [LAMP](https://github.com/LAMP-Platform/LAMP) - Feature rich, Windows only, editor with support for this disassembly.
+- [2DEd](https://metroidconstruction.com/resource.php?id=730) - Lightweight editor, designed to be used with this disassembly.